Tocharians: Oasis states

 The first record of the oasis states is found in Chinese histories.
 The Book of Han lists 36 statelets in the Tarim basin in the last two centuries BC.
 These oases served as waystations on the trade routes forming part of the Silk Road passing along the northern and southern edges of the Taklamakan desert.

 The largest were Kucha with 81,000 inhabitants and Agni (Yanqi or Karashar) with 32,000.
-Next was the Loulan Kingdom (Krorän), first mentioned in 126 BCE.
+Next was the Loulan Kingdom (Krorän), first mentioned in 126 BC.
 Chinese histories give no evidence of ethnic changes in these cities between that time and the period of the Tocharian manuscripts from these sites.
 Situated on the northern and southern edges of the Tarim, these small urban societies were overshadowed by nomadic peoples to the north and Chinese empires to the east.
 They became the object of rivalry between the Chinese and the Xiongnu.
 They conceded tributary relations with the larger powers when required, and acted independently when they could.